mareep-raljodid/SignLanguage_ML/README.md

-# terrorsim_ML
+# SignLanguage_ML
-Using Machine Learning on STAR Dataset on terrorism to gain some insights on terrorism worldwide.
+Using Machine Learning on American sign language Dataset to predict the letters or numbers from a picture.